srapsware/srapsware-website/content/posts/2021-06-26-06-cpanel-price-increase-and-alternative-control-panels.md

 If you are displeased with the proposed price increase, we can help seek alternative control panels that are comparable to cPanel

-As you may already know, cPanel is the industry’s leading web hosting control panel, however, it isn’t a free one. cPanel provides a seamless user interface to administer a server or several sites, along with many other automation tools.
-They continuously are developing new tools that are based upon customer’s requests, all in an effort to achieve overall customer satisfaction on their quest to remain at the top of hosting control panels.
+As you may already know, cPanel is the industryâ€™s leading web hosting control panel, however, it isnâ€™t a free one. cPanel provides a seamless user interface to administer a server or several sites, along with many other automation tools.
+They continuously are developing new tools that are based upon customerâ€™s requests, all in an effort to achieve overall customer satisfaction on their quest to remain at the top of hosting control panels.
 Therefore cPanel should be the go to control panel for hosting companies in a shared hosting environment being that it is easy to integrate with billing systems like WHMCS or Host Billing to automate the service setups.
 On the flip side a major drawback to cPanel is that it can only be installed on either CentOS or RHEL based Operating Systems.

 Below we have outlined a list of a few paid and free cPanel alternative control panels, that you can use to run your hosting business or to host your own sites.